Sattar Memon

 Sattar Memon (born 1947) is an Indian doctor and author.
-He has been an Associate Professor of Medicine emeritus at Brown University in Providence, Rhode Island, US since 1996 and holds M.D. and F.A.C.P. degrees.
-He has published five books.
+He has been an Associate Professor of Medicine emeritus at Brown University in Providence, Rhode Island, US since 1996, holds a medical degree and is a fellow of the American College of Physicians.
+He has published six books.
 The film rights were acquired in 2008 for his first novel, The Ashram.